The NeuroPype API¶

 requests.get('http://127.0.0.1:6937/executions/3288/info')

 This will return a JSON object with the execution properties.
-The defaults are:
+A typical response:

-To change the info properties, such as to change the logging level or error handling mode, pass these properties with the POST request when creating the execution.
-These cannot be changed after the execution is created.
+The recommended way to set the info properties (such as the logging level or error handling mode) is to pass them with the POST request when creating the execution.
 For example, to set the tick rate and logging level, create the execution like this:

 requests.post('http://127.0.0.1:6937/executions', json={'info': {'log_level': 10, 'tickrate': 25.0}})